Andrew Hilton

 Interpreting Shakespeare

-This spring I offer a course on The Tempest in Mousehole’s beautiful Solomon Browne Hall.
-I will take you through the play speech by speech, employing theatrical as well as academic perspectives to aid your understanding of Shakespeare’s language, techniques and preoccupations.
-Despite the theatrical emphasis, this is not an actors’ workshop, but is devised specifically for Shakespeare’s audience and readership.
+These courses take you through a play speech by speech, employing theatrical as well as academic perspectives to aid your understanding of Shakespeare’s language, techniques and preoccupations.
+Despite the theatrical emphasis, these are not actors’ workshops, but are devised specifically for Shakespeare’s audience and readership.
 The sessions are relaxed, and very often fun!

 Now living in Mousehole, I have had a 50-year career as a professional actor and director after studying Shakespeare at Cambridge.
 My Tobacco Factory productions in Bristol were repeatedly praised in the national press for their clarity and intelligence, and were seen at the Barbican Theatre in London, on tour around the UK, and at international festivals in Germany and Romania.
 In 2014 I was awarded an Honorary Doctorate by the University of Bristol for whom I have been conducting Interpreting Shakespeare courses for several years in its lifelong learning programme.